maxsitt/insect-detect-docs/docs/deployment/analysis.md

     !!! tip ""

         Insert the correct name of your prediction run at `<name>`.
-If you used a platform with a different size as the recommended small platform (350x200 mm), change `-width` and `-height` to your respective frame width/hight in mm.
+If you used a platform with a different size as the small platform (350x200 mm), change `-width` and `-height` to your frame width/hight in mm.

-    !!! info "Optional arguments"
+    ??? info "Optional arguments"

-        - `-csv [path]` path to folder containing metadata .csv file(s), will return the last metadata .csv file in alphabetical order
+        - `-csv` path to folder containing metadata .csv file(s)
-        - `-width [mm]` absolute frame width in mm to calculate "true" bbox size [mm] (default of 1 gives relative bbox size)
+        - `-width` absolute frame width in mm to calculate true bbox size (default of 1 gives relative bbox size)
-        - `-height [mm]` absolute frame height in mm to calculate "true" bbox size [mm] (default of 1 gives relative bbox size)
+        - `-height` absolute frame height in mm to calculate true bbox size (default of 1 gives relative bbox size)
-        - `-min_tracks [number]` remove tracking IDs with less than the specified number of images (default = 3)
+        - `-min_tracks` remove tracking IDs with less than the specified number of images (default = 3)
-        - `-max_tracks [number]` remove tracking IDs with more than the specified number of images (default = 1800)
+        - `-max_tracks` remove tracking IDs with more than the specified number of images (default = 1800)

 By default, all tracked insects (= `track_ID`) with less than 3 or more than 1800 images will be removed before saving the `*metadata_classified_top1_final.csv`.